-Twitter is a microblogging and social networking service with over 186 million active daily users.
+Twitter is a microblogging and social networking service with over 186 million daily users.
 Most businesses operating online maintain a Twitter account.
-By following good password management principles, you can ensure that your Twitter account is never hacked.
+By following sound password management principles, you can ensure your Twitter account is never hacked.

 High-profile Twitter attacks, such as when celebrities, politicians, and other influencers had their Twitter accounts hijacked, remind us all to keep our Twitter passwords secure.
 In that case, scammers used social engineering to obtain user credentials from Twitter employees.
-Still, it’s good practice to change your Twitter password periodically to make it harder for hackers to work out your password.
+Still, changing your Twitter password periodically is good practice to make it harder for hackers to work out your password.

-That’s why we’ve put together this guide on how to change your Twitter password or recover your Twitter password if you’ve forgotten your login details.
+That’s why we’ve put together this guide on changing your Twitter password or recovering your Twitter password if you’ve forgotten your login details.

 How to change your Twitter password

-To change your Twitter password, first click on More in the main Twitter menu found on the left of the interface.
-A secondary menu will pop up, and choose Settings and privacy.
+To change your Twitter password, click on More in the main Twitter menu found on the left of the interface.
+Next, a secondary menu will pop up, and choose Settings and privacy.